 Prerequisite(s): RDL 122 with a grade of C+ or higher.
-Corequisite(s): RDL 142

 Note: A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.

 RDL 132 - RADIOGRAPHIC POSITIONING AND RELATED ANATOMY I